contensis/contensis.github.io/docs-src/content-types/remove-fields-from-a-content-type.md

-# Removing fields from a content type
+# Remove fields from a content type
 The effect on removing a field from a content type will vary depending on the content types published state and wether any entries have been created.

 With a content type open for editing simply press the cross button on the field to remove it from the content type.